ARCHER2-HPC/archer2-fortran-intro/section6.01/README.md

 ```
 This should appear in the specification part of the relevant module.
 The two specific implementations must be distinguishable by the compiler,
-that is, at least one none-optional dummy argument must be different.
+that is, at least one non-optional dummy argument must be different.

 ### Exercise